rahuljain-2021/Calero-MSDL/README.md

 ## Getting Started
 - Download or clone the project.
 - Open the project using UDE (Intellij or Eclipse)
 - Once project is loaded open TestRunner.Java file.
+(Located ./src/test/runner)
-- Run the Testrunner class by clicking on the Green run button next to it.
+- Run the TestRunner class by clicking on the Green run button next to it.

+## What does the test do
+This test runs e2e journey/workflow of a user who is placing an order and completing the order by making payment.
+Test starts with taking user to the website than adds two items from different categories in the cart, verify the contains of the cart and then proceed for the payment.